telit/devicewise-angular/README.md

 # What to do now?

-* Run `npm run test` to run the tests for the devicewise service (located in the `demo-app` folder)
+* Run `npm run test` to run the tests for the devicewise service (located in the `app` folder)
-* Have a look at and play around with the `demo-app` to get to know the devicewise service with `ng serve --open`
+* Have a look at and play around with the `app` to get to know the devicewise service with `ng serve --open`
 * Set up other users in deviceWISE (default credentials are admin/admin)

 # FAQ